mm80843/T3.5/docs/Benef/PBN__Benef_451.md

 # __Addressing nursing staff shortage__

-## Name of the Benefit

-The exchange process allows hospitals to better distribute their nursing staff, ensuring coverage and addressing shortages within the hospitals' network

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in the exchange process increases flexibility and resilience in managing staffing shortages, improves patient care, and preserves the hospitals’ reputation, leading to potential financial returns for private investors.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_487.md)